Applying for a B1/B2 (Visitor) Visa as the Spouse of a U.S. Expat

 5. The consular officer won’t be moved by the importance or urgency of your U.S. travel.
 To qualify for a B1/B2 visa, you need a legitimate reason for travel, such as tourism or a family visit, medical reasons, participation in a social event, engaging in commercial transactions, consulting with business associates, etc. Visiting the citizen spouse’s dying father or attending a family wedding certainly are legitimate reasons.
 But no matter how important or urgent your need for travel, the officer will still refuse the application if section 214(b) applies.

 6. The identity of U.S. citizen spouses is relevant to the extent that they are known to the consular post because that makes their assertions more credible.
 But there’s no free pass.
-I’ve seen B1/B2 visas denied to the spouses of the president of the country’s American Chamber of Commerce, high-ranking members of the U.S. military, and executives at multinationals.
+I’ve seen B1/B2 visas denied to the spouses of the president of the country’s American Chamber of Commerce, high-ranking members of the U.S. military, and executives at multinational corporations.

 7. It’s critical that the foreign spouse not misrepresent to immigration authorities the true purpose of a trip to the U.S., hide the marriage to a U.S. citizen, or misrepresent information about whether the green card process has begun.
 This could amount to fraud or misrepresentation, which is a legal ground to deport a noncitizen and permanently prohibit readmission.
 If a consular officer or a U.S. Customs and Border Protection Officer at an airport or other port of entry determines that an applicant has willfully engaged in fraud or misrepresentation, the applicant may be denied a visa or “summarily removed,” meaning that the applicant is deported from the U.S. with no hearing before a judge.